stefan-jansen/machine-learning-for-trading/08_ml4t_workflow/04_ml4t_workflow_with_zipline/README.md

 After installation, the command `zipline ingest -b bundle` lets you install the Quandl Wiki dataset (daily frequency) right away.
 The result ends up in the `.zipline` directory that by default resides in your home folder but can modify the location by setting the `ZIPLINE_ROOT` environment variable .
 In addition, you can design your own bundles with OHLCV data.

 A shortcoming of bundles is that they do not let you store data other than price and volume information.
 However, two alternatives let you accomplish this: the `fetch_csv()` function downloads DataFrames from a URL and was designed for other Quandl data sources, e.g. fundamentals.
 Zipline reasonably expects the data to refer to the same securities for which you have provided OHCLV data and aligns the bars accordingly.
-It’s not very difficult to make minor changes to the library's source code to load from local CSV or HDF5 using pandas instead, and the [patched version](https://github.com/stefan-jansen/zipline) included in the `conda` environment `ml4t-zipline` includes this modification.
+It’s not very difficult to make minor changes to the library's source code to load from local CSV or HDF5 using pandas instead, and the [patched version](https://github.com/stefan-jansen/zipline) included in the `conda` environment `backtest` includes this modification.

 In addition, the `DataFrameLoader` and the `BlazeLoader` permit you to feed additional attributes to a `Pipeline` (see the `DataFrameLoader` demo later in the chapter).
 The `BlazeLoader` can interface with numerous sources, including databases.
 However, since the Pipeline API is limited to daily data, `fetch_csv()` will be critical to adding features at minute frequency as we will do in later chapters.